17th November 1991.With my friend from school, Wall.

 2006 - Part-time Research Fellowship at The University of London

 2007 - 2008 Curated, organised and hosted group art shows and salons for emerging artists in Tribeca New York.
-All proceeds from the sale of any artworks went directly to the artists, artists who sold their works were paid directly by the collector.
+All proceeds from the sale of any artworks went to the artists, artists who sold their works were paid directly by the collector.

 2008 - Big Brothers Big Sisters New York Gala Fundraiser Committee member